Observing hyperfine interactions of NV centers in diamond in an advanced quantum teaching lab: Equipment

 Secondly, as shown in Fig.~\ref{fig1}(c), we have added a pair of homemade electromagnetic coils, powered by a DC lab power supply, to generate a well-defined and homogeneous $B_0$ field.
 Each coil is constructed from a reel and an L-shaped mount (see Fig.~\ref{electromagnets}).
 A hole at the center of the reel, allows the addition of a core, in our case a supermendur cylinder, to further increase the magnetic field.
 The advantage over permanent magnets is that the magnetic field strength can be easily tuned by adjusting the current going through the coils, and the magnetic field direction is known as well.
 In App.~\hyperref[AppA]{A}, we present more details on the design and geometry of the homemade electromagnets.
 A low-cost, commercial solution are the \textit{Adafruit Industries 3875} electromagnets (see e.g. \textit{Digi-Key 1528-2691-ND}.
 An alternative way to measure a more homogeneous ensemble of \nv centers would be to interchange the multi-mode fiber for detection with a single-mode fiber to collect signal from a smaller sample volume.

 The sample used for the experiments presented here is a commercially available, off-the-shelf, $\langle100\rangle$-oriented CVD diamond sample from \emph{Element Six}~\cite{cvd}, and is used without any processing.
 The dimensions of the sample are $2.6\times2.6\times0.25$~mm, and the nitrogen concentration is $<1$~ppm.
-In Appendix~C of Ref.~\onlinecite{Sewani2020}, we show a comparison between this sample and a high-pressure, high-temperature (HPHT) diamond sample that was used for the experiments in Ref.~\onlinecite{Sewani2020}.
+In Appendix~C of Ref.~\onlinecite{Sewani2020}, there is a comparison between this sample and a high-pressure, high-temperature (HPHT) diamond sample that was used for the experiments in Ref.~\onlinecite{Sewani2020}.
 The CVD sample has a $\sim1000$ times lower PL signal, and while the spin signal decreases proportionally, we obtain high-quality data with only $\sim10$ times longer measurement times.
 In contrast, the CVD sample has a much longer coherence time than the HPHT sample, on account of the lower N concentration, that allows the observation of effects originating from coupling to nuclear spins.
+More recently, we have also started using a commercially available sample from \emph{Element Six} with an NV center density of $\sim 300$~ppb, optimized for quantum experiments~\cite{DNV}.
+This sample has a $>50\times$ higher ODMR signal than the CVD sample~\cite{cvd}, and was used for the experiments in Fig.~\ref{fig2}(a).